St Louis Drug Crimes Attorney

 Missouri is known for its severe drug possession penalties.
 The sanctions vary from one case to the next and will depend on the type of drug in question.
-In addition to possible jail time and heavy fines, a conviction comes with collateral consequences to your reputation, employability, and ability to access certain benefits.
-A St. Louis drug crimes lawyer will examine your case, investigate the facts, and build a solid defense on your behalf.
-Contact us as soon as possible after your arrest
+In addition to possible jail time and heavy fines, a conviction has collateral consequences to your reputation, employability, and ability to access certain benefits.
+A St. Louis drug crimes lawyer will examine your case, investigate the facts, and build a solid defense.
+Contact us as soon as possible after your arrest.

 Types of St. Louis Drug Charges

-Drug crimes are serious, and especially if this isn’t your first offense, the penalties you face can be substantial.
-The state of Missouri has three main types of drug crimes, and they each have different levels of penalties.
+Drug crime charges are serious, and the penalties you face can be substantial, especially if this isn’t your first offense.
+The state of Missouri has three main types of drug crimes, each with different levels of penalties.
 The charges that you’re facing may include the following.